De65/De65/README.md

   <a href="https://www.linkedin.com/in/diana-kyalo-685bab212/">🔗 LinkedIn</a>
 </p>

-<p align="center">Feel free to reach out if you'd like to connect, share insights, or discuss anything related to web development.
+<p align="center">Feel free to reach out if you'd like to connect, share insights, or discuss anything tech related.
 I'm always eager to learn from others and exchange ideas!</p>

 <h3 align="center">Fun Fact</h3>